joelanman/nixon/README.md

 **sizes** is an array of screen sizes you would like to capture.

 **steps** is an object - each property is a step you would like take in order to get a screenshot.
-The function is code to set up the screenshot, using the [CasperJS API](http://docs.casperjs.org/en/latest/).
+The function is code to set up the screenshot.
+You can use jQuery commands.
 When the function is complete, screenshots will be taken in all the sizes declared in **sizes**